react-navigation/react-navigation.github.io/versioned_docs/version-7.x/getting-started.md

 :::

-## Wrapping your app in `NavigationContainer`
+## Setting up React Navigation

+Once you've installed and configured the dependencies, you can move on to setting up your project to use React Navigation.

+When using React Navigation, you configure [**navigators**](glossary-of-terms.md#navigator) in your app.
+Navigators handle the transition between screens in your app and provide UI such as header, tab bar etc.

+There are 2 primary ways to configure the navigators:

+### Static configuration

+The static configuration API has reduced boilerplate and simplifies things such as TypeScript types and deep linking.
+If you're starting a new project or are new to React Navigation, this is the **recommended way** to set up your app.
+If you need more flexibility in the future, you can always mix and match with the dynamic configuration.

+Continue to ["Hello React Navigation"](hello-react-navigation.md?config=static) to start writing some code with the static API.

+### Dynamic configuration

+The dynamic configuration allows for more flexibility but requires more boilerplate and configuration (e.g. for deep links, typescript etc.).

-Now, we need to wrap the whole app in `NavigationContainer`.
-Usually you'd do this in your entry file, such as `index.js` or `App.js`:
+To get started with dynamic configuration, first, we need to wrap your app in `NavigationContainer`.
+Usually, you'd do this in your entry file, such as `index.js` or `App.js`:

 ```js
 import * as React from 'react';